restic/restic/doc/060_forget.rst

    snapshots, only keep the last one for that year.
 -  ``--keep-tag`` keep all snapshots which have all tags specified by this option (can be specified multiple times).
+-  ``--keep-within duration`` keep all snapshots which have been made within the duration of the latest snapshot. ``duration`` needs to be a number of years, months, and days, e.g. ``2y5m7d`` will keep all snapshots made in the two years, five months, and seven days before the latest snapshot.

 Additionally, you can restrict removing snapshots to those which have a particular hostname with the ``--hostname`` parameter, or tags with the